laravel/docs/routing.md

 		}
 	});

-If a response is returned from a filter, that response will be considered the response to the request and the route will not be executed, and any `after` filters on the route will also be cancelled.
+If the filter returns a response, that response is considered the response to the request and the route will not execute.
+Any `after` filters on the route are also cancelled.

 #### Attaching A Filter To A Route